Memory (2022 film)

-Memory was theatrically released in the United States on April 29, 2022 by Open Road Films, and received mostly negative reviews from critics.
+Memory was theatrically released in the United States on April 29, 2022, by Open Road Films, and received mostly negative reviews from critics.

 Plot

-Alex Lewis is a contract killer living in Mexico who suffers from early onset Alzheimer's and works for Davana Sealman.
-He is assigned to kill a man in El Paso, Texas, where he grew up and where his brother lives in residence at a nursing home due to severe Alzheimer's disease.
+Alex Lewis is a contract killer living in Mexico who suffers from early-onset Alzheimer's and works for Davana Sealman.
+He is assigned to kill a man in El Paso, Texas, where he grew up and where his brother lives in a nursing home due to severe Alzheimer's disease.
 The target of the hit is Ellis Van Camp, a builder for the Texas Central Processing Facility.
 Meanwhile, Vincent Serra of the FBI's Child Exploitation Task Force is undercover in El Paso trying to arrest "Papa Leon," a sex trafficker.
-Vincent kills Papa Leon after the latter takes his daughter Beatriz hostage during the sting operation.
+Vincent accidentally kills Papa Leon after the latter takes his daughter Beatriz hostage during the sting operation.
 Beatriz is taken to the Processing Facility, where she had been held previously, before ending up at a group home.
 Vincent is frustrated that his domestic investigations into trafficking are frequently foiled.

 Alex kills Ellis and steals a flash drive from his safe.
 He finds out his second target is Beatriz, but after breaking into the group home, refuses to kill her as he believes children are "off limits."
 He threatens William Borden, Davana's lawyer, asking him to cancel the contract on Beatriz.
 Instead, she is killed by another hitman, Mauricio.
 The next morning Alex wakes in a hotel room after a one-night stand and sees news of Beatriz's murder.
 He realizes he is in danger and tells Maya, the woman he is with, to stay in the room before heading for the parking garage.
-He and Mauricio get into a shootout, during which Maya is killed as she had followed Alex to return his forgotten Alzheimer pills.
-Alex kills Mauricio and burns both bodies inside Mauricio's car, and later goes to kill Borden.
+He and Mauricio engage in a shootout, during which Maya is killed as she had followed Alex to return his forgotten Alzheimer pills.
+Alex kills Mauricio and burns both bodies inside Mauricio's car, and later travels to kill Borden.

-Alex retreats to a former bakery once owned by his late father where he reviews the stolen flash drive and finds footage of Davana's son, Randy, sexually assaulting Beatriz.
+Alex retreats to a former bakery once owned by his late father, where he reviews the stolen flash drive and finds footage of Davana's son, Randy, sexually assaulting Beatriz.
 Randy panics after learning of Borden's death.
 Davana tells her son to escape, but he first throws a party on his yacht.
-Vincent and his team, Mexican police detective Hugo Marquez, and Special Agent Linda Amistead, are investigating the Van Camp murder and realize that the recent crimes are connected because Van Camp and Borden were shot with bullets from the same silenced pistol.
-They find out that Randy is the owner of the Processing facility, Van Camp was the builder, and Borden was Randy's lawyer, realizing that Randy is likely next.
+Vincent and his team, Mexican police detective Hugo Marquez, and Special Agent Linda Amistead, are investigating the Van Camp murder and realize that the recent crimes are connected because Van Camp and Borden were shot with bullets from the same suppressed pistol.
+They find out that Randy is the owner of the processing facility, Van Camp was the builder, and Borden was Randy's lawyer, realizing that Randy is likely next.